A Good Man

 “Of course.”

-I let her lead me up the stairs and into our bedroom, where she kissed me again.
-She undressed me while we kissed, then tipped her head back and sighed as I undressed her, lavishing each area of exposed skin with kisses until she was naked.
-Even at fifty-five she was a sight to behold.
-Her sunny blonde hair cascaded around her shoulders, straight and sleek with no hint of grey.
-Her eyes, still as vibrant and vividly blue as the day I met her, but these days edged with crow’s feet concealed by her delicate make-up, sparkled with love and lust.
-Her breasts, hanging heavier on her frame than when she was a young woman, nevertheless still looked good enough to eat.
-How could I resist?
+Even at fifty-three, she was magnificent.
+Her blonde hair cascaded around her shoulders, straight and sleek with no hint of grey.
+Her eyes were still as vibrantly blue as the day I first met her.
+And although these days they were edged with crow’s feet concealed by her delicate make-up, they still sparkled with love and desire.
+Her breasts now hung heavier on her frame than when she was a young woman, but were still irresistible.

-She moaned her pleasure and held my head to her chest.
-She still had such responsive breasts—another thing that age could not diminish.
-We tumbled onto the bed and I slid a hand down her torso to dip into the source of her femininity.
-She moaned again and pulled my head away from her breast by my ears, tugging me towards her face for another long, loving kiss.
+She let out a soft moan of pleasure and pulled my head towards her chest.
+There are some things age cannot diminish.
+We tumbled onto the bed, and I slid my hand down her torso, tracing her gentle curves towards the source of her femininity.
+She moaned again, then tugged my head away from her breast by my ears, drawing me in for another long, tender kiss.

-“Make love to me, Paul,” she said in a voice only just more than a whisper.
+“Make love to me, Paul,” she said in a hushed tone, barely above a whisper.
 “Make love to me.”

-As we lay in each other’s arms afterwards, my mind drifted back in time, thinking back on the choices I’d made that led me to her.
-Death played its part, yes, but it was the choices I made that were more important.
+As we lay in each other’s arms afterwards, my mind drifted back in time, reflecting on the choices I’d made that led me to her.
+Death played its part, yes, but it was the choices I made that mattered more.